fanpu/website/_pages/courses.md

 on SIO for this course, it was announced as such (along with [21-640 General Topology](#course21640)) by the instructor during the first class, so as to motivate and develop many of the more interesting applications in the subject.

+This concludes my wonderful time at CMU, and I leave with many beautiful memories.
+Thank you to my professors who showed me the bountiful fields of their intellectual gardens and sparked a lifelong joy and insatiable desire in this student of wanting to explore more of it; to my friends who colored my life with love and laughter through our journey of growth and humility, I hope we will stay lifelong friends; and finally to my family for always being so unconditionally supportive and for providing a safe harbor for me to turn to any time.

 ### Fall 2022